yalavrinenko/lammps/doc/src/fix_wall_wpmd.rst

 Restricts the simulation domain with a 3D harmonic potential with center at (0, 0, 0).
 .. math::

- E = k (r - L)^2,\ \textrm{for}\ \abs{r} > L/2, \\
+ E = k (\abs{r} - L/2)^2,\ \textrm{for}\ \abs{r} > L/2, \\
  E = 0,\ \textrm{for}\ -L/2 <= r <= L/2

-The potential interact with particles and wavepackets by generating a force on the particle in a direction perpendicular to the wall.
+The potential interacts with particles and wavepackets by generating a force on the particle in a direction perpendicular to the wall.
+The potential acts on wavepackets in quantum manner affecting both the center and width of the wavepacket.
 This fix can be used to prevent wavepacket spreading.

-The "wall" position is always centered and determined by *box* keyword that set a length L of the box edge.
+The "wall" position is always centered at (0, 0, 0) and its size is determined by *box* keyword setting a length L of the box edge.

-The option *boundary* allows to enable or disable potential interaction for selected axes.
+The option *boundary* allows to enable or disable potential interaction for selected coordinate axes.

 ----------